TruongKhang/depth-completion-seq-net/README.md

     python predict.py --resume <path to pretrained model> --save_folder <folder to save the results>

+### Citation
-If you find this source code helpful, please cite this
+If you find this source code helpful for your research, please cite this
 ```
 @ARTICLE{9286507,
   author={K. {Truong Giang} and S. {Song} and D. {Kim} and S. {Choi}},